nagashimam/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 };
 ```

+[`parameters`](https://storybook.js.org/docs/react/writing-stories/parameters) are typically used to control the behavior of Storybook's features and addons.
+In our case we're going to use them to configure how the `actions` (mocked callbacks) are handled.

+`actions` allows us to create callbacks that appear in the **actions** panel of the Storybook UI when clicked.
+So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

 Once we’ve done this, restarting the Storybook server should yield test cases for the three states of TaskComponent:

 <video autoPlay muted playsInline controls >